 The two comfiest pair of trousers I own are well over 10 years old.
-One set are brown checked X-Large slacks which are a bit thinner than they were but still gain complements.
+One set are brown checked X-Large slacks which are a bit thinner than they were but are apparently still dapper enough to gain complements.
 They're loose and cool - I love wearing them in summer.
 The other pair are Rohan Bags - Amazingly comfy.
 I wear them in the office as much as I would in the hills.
 They're dead breathable, dry out in no time and have a double layer in the arse and knee.
 I got a new set recently as the old ones are a bit frayed but I'm having to push myself to wear them, because the old ones still work fine, are 'worn-comfy' and I don't have the preciousness you get with new stuff.
-Definitely buy some.

 July has always been a special month for me - the obvious childhood links of being on your summer holidays probably laid the foundations but the realities of adult working life means that by far, the Tour de France is what makes the month.
 At worst, a Eurosport pop-out window sits in the corner of my monitor most days.
 On top of that, this year has seen an unusually beautiful summer of high pressure, lots of travelling, two large jobs coming to an end and business generally on the up.